-After years of public engagement and dialogue under the oversight of federal and state regulators, Honeywell completed EPA's soil cleanup plan except for certain areas under River Road.
+After years of public engagement and dialogue under the oversight of federal and state regulators, Honeywell completed EPA's soil cleanup plan except for certain areas under River Road as well as under a private driveway and parking lot.
 This work is being coordinated with Bergen County and a private entity.
-More than

-140,000 cubic yards of contaminated soil was solidified in place preventing the contaminants from being able to move.
+More than 140,000 cubic yards of contaminated soil was solidified in place preventing the contaminants from being able to move.
 The site has been capped with at least 6 inches of crushed stone or asphalt.
-EPA issued a Proposed Remedial Action Plan for the offshore portion of the site, including surface water and near shore sediment in the Hudson River, in July 2023, and we anticipate EPA will finalize its Record of Decision for that portion of the site in 2024.
+The offshore portion of the site, including surface water and near shore sediment in the Hudson River, is currently in the feasibility study stage of the remediation process during which multiple cleanup alternatives are evaluated.

 For almost two decades, Honeywell participated in and supported EPA in its outreach activities including numerous public meetings, small group meetings, and Community Advisory Group meetings.
 Local government and community relations experts are part of Honeywell's team.
-The Company has produced numerous fact sheets, maintained a comprehensive website with real time air monitoring data, provided a hotline number, and met with residents and neighbors prior to, and throughout the investigations, remedy design, and construction.
-Honeywell will engage in robust community dialogue and support the EPA during public engagement for the offshore remedy.
+The company has produced numerous fact sheets, maintained a comprehensive website with real time air monitoring data, provided a hotline number, and met with residents and neighbors prior to, and throughout the investigations, remedy design, and construction.
+Honeywell will engage in robust community dialogue and support EPA during public engagement for the offshore remedy.